 Timeframe Action Items Within 2 Years Create a communications plan, with identified audiences, dates, messaging, and communications platforms.
 Include existing transportation options in all marketing materials and on the website to educate about for-hire transportation services and apps, such as ride-hailing or carshare companies.
 Update all materials and the website to provide enhanced information about mobility options to points outside Central Oregon and where and how CET connects to them.
-Provide customer service training and improve communication tools for bus stops complaints, service complaints and tracking requests for service, etc. Incorporate DEI initiatives into all outreach, engagement, and advisory committee recruitment activities.
-Ongoing Develop reports on service performance monitoring and make public.
+Provide customer service training and improve communication tools for bus stops complaints, service complaints and tracking requests for service, etc. Ongoing Develop reports on service performance monitoring and make public.
 Continue outreach to existing partners, including employers.
 Administer working sessions with partners and stakeholders.
-Outreach to new target audiences (such as underserved populations, youth, older adults, people of color), not just the commuting public.
+Outreach to new target audiences (such as minority populations, youth, and others), not just the commuting public.
 Work with employers, colleges/universities, and other organizations to develop new group pass program and sponsorship agreements.
 When new tools are added to CET's services, update all materials and the website to reference the current services available and create a marketing or campaign strategy to share with the traveling public.
 Market park-and-ride facilities and monitor the ability to formalize more throughout CET's service area.
-Promote CET's ability to provide travel training and other programs in Spanish and other languages.
+Promote CET's ability to provide travel training and other programs in Spanish.
 Continue conventional marketing emphasizing TV, radio, digital media and newspaper.
 Continue outreach and engagement activities such as tabling, events, and liaison activities.
 Conduct specialized outreach for new routes and services, such as flyers and postcards.
-Work with local jurisdictions to market CET services and programs through utility bills or other announcements sent out to citizens (e.g. water bills, announcements through the office of the city manager, and seasonal Parks and Recreation pamphlets).
-Evaluate DEI initiatives and ongoing outreach and engagement efforts using benchmarked data
+Work with local jurisdictions to market CET services and programs through the office of the city manager, and seasonal Parks and Recreation pamphlets).